tweag/nickel/doc/manual/typing.md

 number and won't cause any type mismatch.
 In a way, the contract application acts like a type cast, but whose verification is delayed to run-time.

-Dually to a static type annotation, a contract annotation *turns the typechecker off again*.
-This is illustrated by the following variation being accepted:
+Dually to a static type annotation, a contract application also *turns the typechecker off again*.
+You are back in the dynamic world.
+This is illustrated by the following program, where we inlined `x` in the statically typed block, being accepted:

 ```nickel
 (1 + ((if true then 0 else "a" | Num)) : Num
 ```

-While this one is rejected because of the mismatch between branches:
+While a fully statically typed version is rejected because of the type mismatch between branches:

 ```nickel
 (1 + (if true then 0 else "a")) : Num